Westgate, Canterbury: Architecture

 The gatehouse is expensively faced in coursed ashlar of Kentish ragstone.
-It has battered plinths to the drum towers, battlements, machicolations and eighteen gunloops: a high number for a gateway, and among the earliest gunholes in Britain.
+It has battered plinths to drum towers, battlements, machicolations and eighteen gunloops: a high number for a gateway, and among the earliest gunholes in Britain.
 The gunloops would have been added by the beginning of the fifteenth century.
 It had a drawbridge over the Stour, a portcullis and wooden doors.

 The gateway has three floors.
 The ground floor was designed so that the gateway and vaulted passage had entrances to the towers on each side.
 Each tower had a ground-floor room with fireplace and four gunloops.
 The north tower's ground-floor room had a spiral staircase to upper floors.
 The first floor contains a large room with fireplace and, originally, the portcullis mechanism over the vaulted entranceway.
 This room had doors to the upper room of each tower, each with fireplace and three gunloops, and a northern door to a spiral staircase leading to the roof.
 Repairs were carried out due to an invasion scare during the 1470s and 1480s.
 In 1491 or 1492 a large, two-light, transomed, perpendicular east window was added to the large first-floor room, with a view towards the cathedral and along St Peter's Street.

 The roof over the large first-floor central room has a battlemented parapet walk, originally with access to the tops of both towers and machicolations, as well as to the two low chambers, each with two gunports, in the tops of both towers.
 This part of the tower was less well-built than the lower storeys, either due to haste during the Peasants' Revolt or because it was built later.
 Between 1793 and 1794 the hall over the gate was split into three and the present square lantern added to the roof, along with the wooden doors and cell linings which are visible today; the cost was £400.